jswu18/projected-langevin-sampling/README.md

 This section demonstrates an example usage of the codebase.
 We will go through a full example of PLS for a simple 1D regression task.
 Our demo will involve the following steps:

 1. <b>Data Generation</b>: generating some noisy data following a sin function,
-2. <b>Inducing Point Selection</b>: selecting inducing points for our model using an ARD kernel,
+2. <b>Inducing Points Selection</b>: selecting inducing points for our model using an ARD kernel,
 3. <b>The Projected Langevin Sampling Model</b>: constructing our PLS model and initialising the particles,
 4. <b>Function Space Gradient Flow</b>: performing the function space gradient flow to update the particles, and
 5. <b>Tempering</b>: calibrating the model variance with a validation set.